Annamnl/Academic-material/README.md

   The Databases Projects.zip file has two folders, each of which contains a project on creating, analyzing and managing a database based on different case scenarios.

+  The Sensor networks.zip file contains a project, the purpose of which is to create software in python language, which can read measurements from a smart network device via MQTT server, send commands to it, and display a graph with the results.